CSSS/wall_e/README.md

 For access to the jenkins, notify someone on the following list:
  * Winfield Chen (CSSS VP) - csss-vp@sfu.ca

-Follow steps outlined in the [README for system setup](files_for_computer_setup/README.md) steps to run the bot and do development on your local machine.
+Follow steps outlined in the [README for system setup](files_for_computer_setup/README.md) steps to prepare the machine to support CI/CD

+Follow these steps to run the bot and do development on your local machine.

-### Part 2: Authentication
+### Part 1: Authentication

 Pre-requisites: A Discord account.